mwhatter/OpenPhalanX/README.md

 1. Open Visual Studio Code.

-2. Navigate to the OpenPhalanx project directory using the File Explorer in VSCode.
+2. Navigate to the OpenPhalanX project directory using the File Explorer in VSCode.

 3. Locate the script "Defending_Off_the_Land.ps1" using the File Explorer and click on it to open.